A dark veterinary clinic exam room after hours, illuminated only by a computer monitor, with a desk phone showing a blinking voicemail light

 Yes, if the AI is fast, accurate, and directs them to immediate help.
 Pet owners are frustrated by wait times, hold music, and unhelpful answering services.
 If the AI immediately answers, acknowledges the emergency, asks the relevant triage questions (breed, symptom), and says, "Please bring them to our facility immediately, I am alerting the medical team," the owner feels heard and prioritized.
 The trust is placed in the swift action, not necessarily the humanity of the voice on the phone.

-How does an AI system handle a caller whose pet is actively dying?
+How does an AI system handle a caller whose pet is in active distress?

 A veterinary-configured AI voice system is programmed with "critical bypass" keywords and acoustic analysis.
 If the caller uses phrases like "not breathing," "unresponsive," or "hit by car," or if the system detects extreme auditory distress, it immediately triggers the highest priority routing.
 The AI says, "Bring them here immediately, we are open," and simultaneously sends a priority alert (text, overhead page, or emergency screen flash) to the clinical team in the treatment room.